 Hawaiʻi was not the original destination imagined for the course: Mahan had wanted to take her biology students to study evolution in the Galapagos Islands, she says, but it was prohibitively expensive.
-A conversation she had with Jim Boone, the entomology collections manager at Bishop Museum in Hawaiʻi and a former colleague, changed everything.
-“We started to discuss the possibility of having a field course in Hawaiʻi,” Boone says, “involving the Bishop Museum as a proof-of-concept model for future field courses.”
+A conversation she had with Jim Boone, the entomology collections manager at Bernice Pauahi Bishop Museum (Bishop Museum) in Hawaiʻi and a former colleague, changed everything.
+“We started to discuss the possibility of having a field course in Hawaiʻi,” Boone says, “involving Bishop Museum as a proof-of-concept model for future field courses.”

 The idea appealed to Mahan for a number of reasons.
 “Jim said that most people don’t know that Hawaiʻi is more significant evolutionarily in terms of species diversity than the Galapagos.”
 Distance from other places was the biggest contributor to the diversity, she says.
 “The Hawaiian Islands are the most isolated in the world, the farthest from any land.
 Animals get there, they don’t, or can’t, leave, and then they diversify.”

 With the destination set, Mahan traveled to Hawaiʻi in the spring of 2018, and returned with Emili in the summer of 2018, to develop subject areas and tours.
 “We curated this course,” Emili says.
 “Carolyn formed relationships with many of the experts” in fields as diverse as entomology, astronomy, malacology, and, of course, volcanology.
 Those experts participated in the class first by Zoom and then in person.